Estimating equations for causal survival analysis with pooled logistic regression: Setup

-These previous identification results immediately suggest a g-computation type estimator.
+These previous identification results immediately suggest a g-computation type estimator for the target parameter.
 Namely, a model is assumed for the baseline covariate-conditional probability of the outcome by time $t$, denoted as $\mu_a(t, W_i; \beta)$.
 This model is then used to predict the conditional probability of the outcome for each unit under each set value of $A$.
 These unit-specific predictions are then averaged.
 This g-computation estimator can be written as